nest/nest-simulator/source/slurm_script.rst

 ----

+.. list-table:: Additional Slurm settings
+   :header-rows: 1

+   * - Setting
+     - Description
+   * - `export CPU_AFFINITY=True`
+     - make stuff do something
+   * - `--exclusive`
+     - Prevents other processes or jobs from doing work on the same node

 For more information about how parallelism works in NEST see our guide to :ref:`parallel_computing`.

-For advanced configuration options, see our :ref:`advanced_hpc`
+For advanced configuration options, see our :ref:`mpi_process` and :ref:`threads` documentation.